jmrecodes/404-finder/EDUCATIONAL.md

-# Creating a Chrome Extension: 404 Finder
+# Creating a Chrome Extension: 404 Finder: Auto-Search Redirector

-This document will guide you through the creation process of the "404 Finder" Chrome extension, designed to detect 404 errors and perform auto-searches.
-This guide assumes you are a mid-level web developer with an understanding of HTML, JavaScript, and CSS, but are new to developing Chrome extensions.
+This educational guide walks through the development of the "404 Finder" Chrome extension, which automatically detects 404 errors and redirects users to intelligent search results.
+This guide is for developers new to Chrome extensions but familiar with web technologies.

 ## Overview

-The "404 Finder" extension aims to enhance user experience by automatically searching for content on other sites when encountering 404 errors or similar frustrating webpage issues.
-This involves several key aspects:

-1. **Manifest File:** Setting up the extension's configuration.
-2. **Content Scripts:** Injecting JavaScript to run on specific web pages.
-3. **Background Scripts:** Maintaining long-lasting processes to listen for events.
-4. **Messaging:** Facilitating communication between scripts.
+The "404 Finder" extension enhances web browsing by:
+- Detecting both HTTP 404 errors and "soft" 404s (pages that return 200 but show error content)
+- Generating smart search queries using advanced keyword extraction
+- Supporting 10+ search engines with custom URL options
+- Managing domain-specific behavior with whitelist/blacklist
+- Providing a clean, modern UI with dark mode support

+## Key Components

+1. **Manifest V3 Configuration:** Modern Chrome extension setup
+2. **Service Worker (Background):** Persistent event handling and 404 detection
+3. **Content Scripts:** Page analysis and auto-search triggering
+4. **Smart Query Generation:** URL decoding and keyword extraction
-5. **User Interface Elements:** Building popups, options pages, and notifications.
+5. **User Interface:** Popup, options page, and toast notifications

 ## Step-by-Step Guide